Manit-J/4th-Year-Project-Website/README.md

 3. Student Template updated
    * Student template was updated to enhance UI
 4. Professor Template updated
    * Professor template was updated to look more attractive and to enable better usability with the Boostrap framework.
+   * Projects can be added directly from profesor page to view their projects in a table
 5. Coordinator Controller implemented
    * Coordinator controller enables new functionalities, such as allowing professors to view a list of students without a project
 6. Web controller and Integration Tests